 If you had your choice watching a great concert tonight or performing in a great concert tonight which would you choose and why? – Attending a great concert because I don’t get to very many live shows right now, and I love the feeling of inspiration I get from watching and hearing top-notch musicians create in the moment.

 What profession other than your own would you like to attempt? – I’d love to be a professional musician (if I had the chops), comic book writer, or college professor.
-If money was no object, I’d own my own amusement park!
+If money was no object, I’d own my own amusement park or record store!

 What profession would you not like to do? – Most